lanl/LaGriT/README.md

 ```

-#### (Optional) Building Exodus ####
+### (Optional) Building Exodus ###

 The only LaGriT command used with ExodusII libs is `dump/exodus` and associated face set and node set commands.
 To include these commands you will need to install Seacas-Exodus.

 Use the Exodus Install script to Install Exodus and associated libraries.
-You can run the file as a script or use it as a guide to copy and paste commands for installation.
+You can run the file or use the file as a guide to copy and paste commands for installation.
 The script provides the flags needed by LaGriT and will install seacas in the directory TPLs.

 ```bash
 $ ./install-exodus.sh